sblanky/psd_uptake_correlator/README.md

   3. Linear regressions are performed between each row of `param_df` and `loading_df`.
   4. The highest pearson coefficient, r<sup>2</sup> is selected for each pressure, thus yielding the optimum pore size region for each pressure.

+In addition there are a number of useful plotting tools in core.plots

 Steps to use
 ============
  1. Clone this repo